-- The change in trade connections made per year. - The number of small businesses and startups supported through City of Melbourne grants. - The number of conventions and conferences supported by the City of Melbourne per year. - The average economic contribution of City of Melbourne premier events per year. - The number of events supported by City of Melbourne per year. - The number of attendees at City of Melbourne premier events per year.
+- The change in trade connections made per year. - The number of small businesses and startups supported through City of Melbourne grants. - The number of conventions and conferences supported by the City of Melbourne per year. - The average economic contribution of City of Melbourne premier events per year. - The number of events supported by City of Melbourne per year.

-- · Growth in capital city gross local product. - · Growth in visitor numbers. - The rate of change in business numbers. - Youth unemployment in the municipality. - The number of startups in the municipality. - Growth in the number of new patents per year. - The number of co-working spaces located in the municipality.
+- Growth in capital city gross local product. - Growth in visitor numbers. - The rate of change in business numbers. - Youth unemployment in the municipality. - The number of startups in the municipality. - Growth in the number of new patents per year. - The number of co-working spaces located in the municipality.